Close×

 The content of this section is provided for informational purposes only.

-It is the responsibility of each traveler to obtain all documents required for their trip depending on their destination.
+It is each traveler’s responsibility to obtain all the documents required for their trip, depending on the destination.
 If you are not a Canadian citizen, it is your responsibility to check with the consulate general of the country you are visiting to find out about entry requirements.

 Passport

-Regardless of the destination, a passport remains the best form of identification for travel.
-It is mandatory for all Canadians traveling by air outside of Canada.
+No matter where you’re going, a passport remains the best form of identification for travel.
+It is required for all Canadians traveling by air outside of Canada.

-It is important to check the expiration date of your passport when booking your trip, as some countries require it to be valid for up to 6 months beyond your planned return date.
-Since each country has its own requirements regarding passport validity, it is advisable to check the current standards with the embassy or consulate of the country you are visiting.
+It is important to check your passport’s expiration date as soon as you book your trip, since some countries require that it remain valid for up to six months beyond your scheduled return date.
+Since each country has its own requirements regarding passport validity, it is advisable to check with the embassy or consulate of the country you are visiting to confirm the current regulations.

 Visa

-Some countries require, in addition to your passport, that you have a transit visa or tourist visa depending on whether you are passing through the country or staying there.
-Generally, visas must be issued before your departure and not once you arrive at your destination.
+Some countries require that, in addition to a passport, you have a transit visa or a tourist visa, depending on whether you are transiting through the country or staying there.
+Generally, visas must be obtained before your departure and not once you arrive at your destination.

-To find out if you needa visa, check with the embassy or consulate of the countries you will be visiting.
+To find out if you needa visa, contact the embassy or consulate of the countries you plan to visit.

 Currency

-Before going on a trip, it would be wise to obtain local currency to get by during the first few days.
+Before you leave on your trip, it’s a good idea to get some local currency to help you get by during the first few days.

-Check with your financial institution about ATM services available in the country you are visiting.
-Your institution can also tell you if you need a new personal identification number (PIN) to access your account while abroad.
+Check with your financial institution about the ATM services available in the country you’ll be visiting.
+Your institution can also let you know if you need a new personal identification number (PIN) to access your account while abroad.
 Major credit cards such as Visa and MasterCard are accepted almost everywhere.

-Due to the risk of fraud, it is now strongly recommended that you have a PIN for your credit card.
+Due to the risk of fraud, it is now strongly recommended that you set up a PIN for your credit card.

 Tips